 Where to begin?
 Almost anything goes, starting with bread, basil and tomatoes.

-- Bread tips: A rustic Italian Tuscan loaf is traditional.
+- A rustic Italian Tuscan loaf is traditional.
 I use a rustic multigrain artisan bread.
 Ciabatta will work too.
 Slightly stale bread is best to make sure the bread absorbs the dressing and doesn’t get too soft.
 Don’t use a regular soft fresh bread because it will become too mushy.

-- Tomato tips: Summer peak season tomatoes are best.
+- Summer peak season tomatoes are best.
 Cut them up and only squeeze them a bit if they are extra juicy.
 Some juice is a fantastic flavor addition.
 If not in season, use good cherry tomatoes.

-- Vinaigrette: This is the key flavor booster.
+- This is the key flavor booster.
 I like a simple vinaigrette, but many other options would be great too.
 Try, for example, a Japanese sesame dressing for an Asian twist, an Apple Cider Vinegar dressing or a Balsamic dressing.

 - Use your favorite good quality salad dressing (vinaigrette type is better than creamy).